 Recently, I was sent the box of 5 meals for 4 adults to compare and review.
 Dinnerly is the cheapest but that doesn’t mean it is lower value.
 In fact, I found it to be quite good and definitely more affordable than other options out there.
-You can get $60 off Dinnerly ($20 off each of your first 3 boxes) so you can really try Dinnerly and see for yourself.

-Personally, it is one of my favourites for both affordability, sustainability (they have way less packaging and waste which is important to my daughters and I), customer service and freshness.
+Personally, it is one of my favourites for both affordability, sustainability (they have way less packaging and waste which is important to my daughters and me), customer service and freshness.
 It is quality at an affordable price.

 Disclosure.
 This site contains affiliate links for products and services I use.
 I do not endorse anything I do not use.
 Read the full disclosure here.

 Having tried a few of the options now (check a comparison I did here), Dinnerly is affordable, had a simple selection of meals which were easy to make and my kids ate.
 My daughters and I like to cook meals together so having the ingredients sent like this makes it easy.